 Rats, adapted to a predictable, ecologically-valid social and territorial environment, with nesting burrows, social interactions, and roaming space, react with sheer horror to the unexpected sight of a cat in their heretofore safe, predictable environment (Blanchard, 1989, 1991).
-This is a violation of physical geographical match.
 The animals' behavior changes dramatically, for 24 hours (equivalent to a human month).
 Initial freezing, followed by flight to the chamber system, gives way to a period of immobility, during which the rats, petrified by motivational and emotional dysregulation, emit ultrasonic alarm cries, at a high rate.
 Immobilized crying gradually transforms into "risk assessment," where the cat appeared.
-The still-stressed but now curious rats poke their heads out of their burrows and scan the previously cat-contaminated open area, for hours.
+The still-stressed but now curious rats poke their heads out of their burrows and scan the previously catcontaminated open area, for hours.
 When the rats finally emerge, they explore in a manner that reduces their visibility to predators, employing short "corner runs" in and out of the open area.
 These exploratory risk assessment actions help the rats gather information about the possible danger source.
-The marshalling of such information provides the rationale for their return to nondefensive behaviors - "normal life."
+The marshalling of such information provides the rationale for their return to nondefensive behaviors -"normal life"

-Animals are equally sensitive to disruption of the social geography, the dominance structure, and consequent mismatch.
+The sensitivity of animals to disruption of the dominance structure, and consequent mismatch, can hardly be overstated.
 Children, much as adults, willingly punish rule-breakers (Piaget, 1932).
 Analogous behavior pervades the animal kingdom.
-If a well-loved rat is removed from its familial surroundings, provided with a new odor, and returned, it will be promptly dispatched (Lorenz, 1974).
+If a well-loved rat is removed from its familial surroundings, provided with a new odor, and returned, it will be promptly dispatched (Lorenz,

+1974).
 Rats identify one another by smell.
 A "new" rat constitutes "unexplored territory."
 His presence is thus regarded, not unreasonably, as a threat to security.
 Chimps - perfectly capable of killing "foreign devils" - act in the same manner (Goodall, 1990).
 Why do such reactions occur?
 Because a conspecific in a known action/meaning context is predictable, even desirable.
 An unfamiliar conspecific, by contrast, could undermine the entire MAP-schema dominance hierarchy structure, as his capacity for challenge and revolution remains unspecified.

 The importance of the MAP schema hierarchy, the utility of conceptualizing it as the structure within which experience manifests itself, and its simultaneous intrapsychic and social existence, may be additionally illustrated by the fact that social status transformation produces functional change in the most basic, serotonergic, neurotransmitter system.14 High status elevates serotonergic tone, decreasing negative and increasing positive emotion.
 If your personal schemas come first, in the social group, your "environment" is stable, productive, and safe, and you are confident, upright, positive and emotionally stable.
 If your schemas come last, however, everything is negative and dangerous, you are confused, anxious, and depressed, hovering close to the edge of chaos and disintegration.
 It is for such reasons that hierarchy maintenance and protection is so important, to animal and human alike, and that position within that hierarchy is vital (see Wilkinson & Pickett, 2009).
-Meaning-system disruption affects serotonergic function (a broader category, by far, than mere regulation of anxiety).